flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Fuel consumption may be higher than estimated in the MCDU (Fuel Pred, F-PLN).
+    Fuel prediction on the MCDU may not calculate enough fuel for the duration of your flight.

     ^^Root Cause^^

-    *A fix is in the works.*
+    We are working on more realistic simulation of various involved systems, e.g. engines. *A fix is in the works.*

     ^^Possible Solution or Workaround^^

-    Take more fuel especially for longer flights.
+    Take more fuel especially for longer flights or increase your fuel factor when planning on simBrief.

     ^^Additional Information^^

-    We are working on more realistic simulation of various involved systems, e.g. engines.
-The fuel estimations and consumptions will be inaccurate until we have completed these systems.
+    The fuel predication and consumptions will be inaccurate until we have completed these systems.

 ??? warning "Autopilot: Unwanted Disconnection"